Equipment not bought may be sorely missed later

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Procurement Could Lag Military Tech Spending".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Procurement Could Lag Military Tech Spending".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.